hsnyc/avocadocms/README.md

 Please feel free to use it for your own projects, improve it, share it, or whatever use may be of help to you.

-NOTE: The files include sample content including a DEMO vervion of CKFinder which you can freely use during developemnt.
+NOTE: The files include sample content including a DEMO vervion of CKFinder which you can freely use during development.
 If you use CKFinder in production you will need to get a license unless you use another solution for file browsing.

 ##To get started:
 * download the .zip with all the necessary files.